-$^{201}$ Bush 43 explained his father's decision to get congressional approval as political, not legal-"Dad and his advisers believed that Article II provided sufficient authority for him to proceed on his own, but he decided that it would be prudent to put Congress on record," (Bush 2014b, pg.
-203)
+$^{^{199}}$ Bush 43 explained his father's decision to get congressional approval as political, not legal-"Dad and his advisers believed that Article II provided sufficient authority for him to proceed on his own, but he decided that it would be prudent to put Congress on record," (Bush 2014b, pg.
+203).

-If it is the case that Presidents are able but unwilling to use major military force absent congressional approval, this would have major policy implications.
-First, it would suggest that Congress's power to authorize the use of force is far from a "dead letter" but actually quite important even in the postwar era.
+important even in the postwar era.
 Second, it would imply that there still exists a meaningful constraint on the executive in initiating wars.
 Notably, this is not a legal constraint so much is a strategic constraint driven by political considerations.